Employee Vaccine Exemptions

 Siri & Glimstad is the leading national firm assisting individuals with vaccine exemptions.
 If you are looking for sophisticated assistance to provide the greatest odds of securing an exemption, we look forward to assisting you.

 Typically the most efficient and economical avenue to avoid a vaccine mandate is to obtain a religious or medical exemption.
 Our attorneys have helped hundreds of individuals obtain a vaccine exemption.
-For religious exemptions, note that religion is defined broadly under applicable law, so you do not need to belong to any specific religion.
+For religious exemptions, note that religion is defined broadly under applicable law, so you do not need to belong to any specific religion or church.
+The definition of religion under Title VII includes both traditional and nontraditional religious beliefs.
 Your religion does not have to be opposed to vaccination because it is the personal religious belief that matters.
-If you are seeking an exemption you can retain us for individualized assistance.

 BOOK 30 MINUTE CONSULTATION HERE